Representations of Hermitian Commutative *-Algebras by Unbounded Operators: Abstract

 \section{Abstract}

-We give a spectral theorem for unital representations of Hermitian commutative unital $*$-algebras by possibly unbounded operators in pre-Hilbert spaces.
-A more general result is known for the case in which the $*$-algebra is countably generated.
+We give a spectral theorem for unital representations of Hermitian commutative unital \st-algebras by possibly unbounded operators on pre-Hilbert spaces.
+A better result is known for the case in which the \st-algebra is countably generated.